mciantyre/teensy4-rs/imxrt1062-pac/README.md

 # iMXRT1062 Peripheral Access Crates

 The top-level peripheral access crate (PAC), `imxrt1062-pac`, re-exports all processor peripheral crates.
-The code in these crates os auto-generated using `svd2rust`, then migrated into this file structure using some semi-automated tooling.
+The code in these crates is auto-generated using `svd2rust`, then migrated into this file structure using some semi-automated tooling (available in the top-level `tools` directory).

+If you would like to build your own hardware-abstraction layer for the iMXRT106x, consider including the `imxrt1062-pac` as a dependency.
+If you'd like to create a very specialized HAL, consider selecting the peripherals of interest as your dependencies.

+Unlike most of the crates in this directory, the `imxrt1062-core` crate does not represent a peripheral.
+Instead, it defines the interrupt table, interrupt names, and interrupt numbers.
+If you're building your own HAL, you may want this crate to automatically configure the interrupt table.

-The rest of the README describes the process of adding a new iMXRT1062 peripheral into the PAC.
+The rest of the README describes how you might add a new iMXRT1062 peripheral into the PAC.
 The audience for this walkthrough is an embedded Rust developer who is interested in patching an existing PAC crate with changes made in the SVD file.

 ## Requirements